As a technical writer with a Master’s Degree in Computer Science, I write educational essays to enhance understanding topics such as this.

-Remove the Blog Archive Gadget
+How to Remove the Blog Archive Gadget

 This gadget appears in the sidebar of new blogs by default, but it’s only meaningful for a blog site.
-For a regular website you probably won’t want it.
+For a regular website, you probably won’t want it.

-Remove Blogger Profile Gadget
+How to Remove the Blogger Profile Gadget

 If you're using Blogger to create a regular website, not specifically for blogging, then it's not necessary to have a blogger profile.
 When you create a new blog site, the layout defaults to having the "Blogger Profile" gadget in the sidebar (unless you never created a profile).

 If you don't want a reference to your profile then just edit that gadget and select the delete option to remove it.
-Your profile will remain intact in case you want to use it in any of your other blog sties.
+Your profile will remain intact in case you want to use it in any of your other blog sites.

-Include Website Related Items
+Include Only Website-Related Items

 There are several features most bloggers don’t use, but you will want to take advantage of these for the creation of a regular website.

-These are created the same as posts expect that they don’t fall into the blog timeline as with blog posts.
 You can also include images and videos in the pages with full control of layout within each page.

 You can use the “Pages Gadget” to provide links to each page in tabs on top or a vertical list on the sidebar.

-When you put this in the header it displays as tabs.
-When used in the Sidebar it creates a link list.
+When you put this in the header, it displays as tabs.
+When used in the sidebar, it creates a link list.
 You can drag and drop the gadget from one location on your layout to another to see how it looks.
 You can also have more than one if necessary.

-I mentioned the “Pages Gadget” earlier to create a list of links for your pages, but I need to explain something important about its placement so you have the best results.
+I mentioned the “Pages Gadget” earlier to create a list of links for your pages, but I need to explain something important about its placement, so you have the best results.

 Adding labels to your posts is a way to create a reference to the content.
-This can only be done for posts, not for pages.
+That can only be done for posts, not for pages.
 You add one or more labels to each post.